Mattgaudet/Elevator-Simulation/README.md

   - `FloorSubsystem.java`: Acts as the manager for all floor-related activities.
 It reads elevator requests from a CSV file using CSVParser, stores these requests, and communicates with the Scheduler to coordinate the handling of these requests.
 The subsystem manages an array of Floor objects representing the floors in the building.
   - `Floor.java`: Represents an individual floor within the building.
 It maintains the state of the floor's lamps (indicating if an up or down request has been made).

+- **GUI**
+  - `Elevator.java`: A graphical representation of an Elevator, including its doors
+  - `ElevatorJob.java` and `ElevatorJobType.java`: Contains the Elevator jobs' type and data
+  - `Floor.java`: Contains the graphical representation of the Floors, including the corridors which hold and display the number of passengers waiting (left) and unloaded (right)
+  - `GUI.java`: The class containing the logic to display the graphical user interface, and receiving updated information from the FloorSubsystem and parsing it on the GUI in real-time.
+  - `Lamp.java`:
+  - `Number.java`:
+  - `Resource.java`, `ResourceLoader.java`, `ResourceHelper.java` and `ResourceType.java`:
+  - `Window.java`:

 - **log**
   - `Log.java`: Provides a static method, print, for logging informational messages, which is used throughout the project to log events, operations, and errors.